lupyuen/lupyuen.github.io/src/auto2.md

 _Which NuttX features will be tested in the LoRaWAN Test?_

 Plenty!
-We'll test the following features in the LoRaWAN Test...
+We'll test these features in the LoRaWAN Test...

 -   __GPIO Input__: Read the Busy Status from SX1262